What’s the issue?

 When applying valuation techniques under the income approach, the following are examples of inputs that may need to be updated in estimating future cash flows:

-- sales: sanctions, capital controls and reputational damage may hinder a company’s ability or willingness to trade with counterparties in Russia;
+- sales: sanctions, capital controls and reputational damage may hinder a company’s ability or willingness to trade with counterparties involved in the war;

 - growth rates and inflation rates;